aghoshpro/myGIS/README.md

 ### 6.1.
 Aim

-- Comparative analysis of Canadian Ice Service ice charts to characterize the temporal and spatial variability of landfast sea ice (or fast ice) surrounding Hudson Bay from 2000 to 2019.
+- Comparative analysis of Canadian Ice Service ice charts to characterize the temporal and spatial variability of sea ice (or fast ice) surrounding Hudson Bay from 2000 to 2019.

 ### 6.2.
 Data